uyuni-project/uyuni-rfc/accepted/00000-http-api.md

 **HTTP:** Spark will create `GET` endpoints for the methods marked with this annotation.
 If not used, Spark's method wrapper will check the requesting user and block access if restricted.

 **XMLRPC:** `BaseHandler` will check this annotation against the requesting user and block access if restricted.

-#### @Unauthorized Target=Method

-An endpoint annotated with `@Unauthorized` may be called with or without a logged in user.
-The handler method may or may not have a `User` parameter in the signature.
-If it has, the parameter may be `null`, in case the user is not logged in.

-#### @RouteParam Target=Parameter

-This annotation specifies a parameter to be represented with a route parameter, rather than a querystring parameter. `@RouteParam` may not be used for object types as they have to be transferred via the request body.
+This will replace the existing behavior of looking up the method name prefixes to determine if a method is read-only.

 ### Example 1